albertwujj/albertwujj.github.io/_posts/2019-05-18-Our-Book-Library.md

 * Visual Complex Analysis by Tristan Needham
 * Physics for Scientists and Engineers by Douglas C. Giancoli
 * Elements of the Theory of Functions and Functional Anaylsis by A.N.
 Kolmogorov and S.V.
 Fomin
+* QED: The Strange Theory of Light and Matter by Richard Feynman
 * Euclid's Elements, edited by Dana Densmore
 * Isaac Newton's *The Principia*, translated by I. Bernard Cohen and Anne Whitman